-- Pre-competition BCT will be conducted daily (competition days only) at all rounds and at all sites during the NCAA 1.
-Softball Championship using the G4 SSL fixture. - 2.
-Each team must have every bat that will be in a team area or on the field in the round tested during the pre-competition testing.
-There is no limit to the number of bats a team may have tested and bats may be added between testing days. - 3.
-Coaches must bring a current NCAA Approved Softball Bat List (hereafter referred to as "the List") with their bat models highlighted to the testing site and have a daily copy in their dugout during each game for use by umpires. - 4.
-Bat models must exactly match those on the List; - 5.
-The bat testing manager will sticker each bat that passes BCT with an appropriate sticker for that round. - Bats that have not undergone BCT, and thus do not have the appropriate sticker, will not be permitted on the 6. competition field or in team areas.
+- Pre-competition BCT will be conducted daily (competition days only) at all rounds and at all sites during the NCAA Softball Championship using the G4 SSL fixture. - 2.
+Each team must have every bat that will be in a team area or on the field tested during the pre-competition testing.
+There is no limit to the number of bats a team may have tested and bats may be added on any testing day. - 3.
+Coaches, or a team representative, must bring a current NCAA Approved Softball Bat List (hereafter referred to as "Bat List") with their bat models highlighted and quantities noted to the testing site and have that copy in their dugout during each game for use by umpires. - 4.
+Bat models must be legible and exactly match those on the Bat List. - 5.
+The bat testing manager will sticker each bat that passes BCT with an appropriate sticker for each day. - Bats that have not undergone BCT, and thus do not have the appropriate sticker, will not be permitted 6. on the competition field or in team areas.